 SOHO Still Selling Off 2011 Harvest

 Under the terms of the agreement, a unit of Keppel Land China agreed to take a 30 percent stake in the 70,042 square metre project, while Alpha Investment Partners’ Alpha Asia Macro Trends Fund (AAMTF) III will hold a 40 percent stake.
-The remaining 30 percent will be held by the co-investor, whom market sources have said is though to be Munich-based financial services firm Allianz Group.
+The remaining 30 percent will be held by the co-investor, whom market sources have said is Munich-based financial services firm Allianz Group.
 Global property consultancy CBRE brokered the transaction on behalf of SOHO, according to an announcement by the company today.

 SOHO acquired the project site from a pair of Shanghai and Hangzhou-based property firms for RMB 2.47 billion in 2011, and completed construction in the fourth quarter of 2015.
 The complex includes 29-storey tower with 65,304 square metres of Grade A office space, and a two-storey retail podium spanning 4,738 square metres.
 The building is said to be 97 percent occupied, with Panasonic anchoring the office tower and China Pacific Insurance also a tenant.